Elleynn/Tweego-to-Github-Pages-Deployment-Guide/README.md

             OUTPUT_FILENAME with the value of index.html.
         Going to Settings -> Pages -> Build and deployment and changing the branch to pages or whatever your publish_branch is in your workflow action peaceiris/actions-gh-pages@v3 section.

-Testing changes locally
+# Testing changes locally

-You can use mkdir -p ./dist && tweego -o ./dist/index.html ./[Insert Primary .twee Filename] then open the index.html file to view your changes.
+You can use `mkdir -p ./dist && tweego -o ./dist/index.html ./src` then open the `index.html` file to view your changes.